focusaurus/data/posts/problog/2016/03/javascript-try-catch-is-fail.md

 ### Freaking out

-So with ES2015 the combination of await, implicit promises, and try/catch for error handling seems to me like this scenario is going to become increasingly common, and I'm worried about how I can actually still detect programmer errors and exit.
+So with ES2017 the combination of await, implicit promises, and try/catch for error handling seems to me like this scenario is going to become increasingly common, and I'm worried about how I can actually still detect programmer errors and exit.
 The duck typing of exception instances in javascript is sufficiently undefined, unimplemented, and unreliable that I doubt you can reliably distinguish unless you have a complete and well-understood catalog of all possible operational exceptions a block of code might generate, which I don't think is feasible without slimming your `try` blocks down to a single operation, which loses a primary proposed benefit of try/catch in reduction of error handling boilerplate.

 ### What's to be done?

 At the moment, I'm not sure how this is going to play out.
 I'm sticking to ES5 and callbacks for now.
 I think exceptions should represent programmer errors and never be used for control flow nor for operational errors.
 That's why they have stack traces, and that should be their sole purpose.
-But I'd love to hear your thoughts and suggestions, so post a comment here via disqus if that's your thing or take it to twitter or hackernews etc.
+But I'd love to hear your thoughts and suggestions, so post a comment here via disqus (click "Show Comments" below) if that's your thing or take it to twitter or hackernews etc.